-For the year ended June 30, 2021, the College utilized a spending formula to calculate the distribution out of its pooled investment portfolio.
+For the year ended June 30, 2022, the College utilized a spending formula to calculate the distribution out of its pooled investment portfolio.
 The formula is composed of two elements: 1) a market element adjusts annual endowment spending to the long-term sustainable target spending of 4.00% of the average actual market value of the endowment for the most recent three years.
-This element of the spending rate receives a 30% weighting in the spending rate calculation and 2) a spending element increases last year's spending rate by a factor for inflation (3.5%) plus budget growth (1.50%).
-This element of the spending rate receives a weight of 70%.
+This element of the spending rate receives a 30% weighting in the spending rate calculation and 2) a spending element increases last year's spending rate receives a weight of 70%.
 The distributed earnings are considered appropriated for expenditure and recorded as net assets released from restrictions on the consolidated statement of activities as spent.
 The College has temporarily frozen the payout rate while slightly increasing the payout amount due to new cash gifts received during the year.